 Concussions in Youth Athletes - Massachusetts

-Governor Patrick signed SB 2469 into law on July 8, 2010.
-This law can be found in chapter 111 section 222 of the Massachusetts Code.
+The Massachusetts law can be found in chapter 111, section 222 of the Massachusetts Code.
 Chapter 111 deals with public health.
 (Mass.
 Gen. Laws ch.
 111, § 222).

 The official versions of these sections are currently available online at:

 The Massachusetts Department of Health maintains a web page relative to Sports Related Concussions and Head Injuries applicable to interscholastic sports and students, which provides electronic access to Massachusetts Department of Public Health Regulations regarding Head Injuries and Concussions in Extracurricular Activities (see Mass.
 Public Health Regulation 105 CMR 201.00, et seq.), standardized forms for reporting, and return to play and links to other valuable information related to head injuries and concussions.
 The web page can be viewed online at: